mrhpn/Node--Weather-App/README.md

 # Weather App

-There are a lots of apps and widgets out there associated with weather forecasting app and here is the next one.
+There are a lots of apps and widgets out there associated with weather forecasting and here is the next one.

 My purpose on this app is simply just to learn nodejs and express.